Kristin Jacobi

-Kristin Mary Jacobi (born 16 October 1931) is a former competitive swimmer from New Zealand.
+Kristin Mary Jacobi (born 16 October 1931) is a former New Zealand competitive swimmer.

 Swimming career

 At the 1950 British Empire Games held in Auckland, she won the silver medal as part of the women's 440 yard freestyle relay.
 Her teammates in the relay were Norma Bridson, Winifred Griffin and Joan Hastings.
-Jacobi also recorded a 12th place finish in the 110 yard freestyle.
-At the time of selection, Jacobi was an 18 year old university student.
+Jacobi also recorded a 12th-place finish in the 110 yard freestyle.
+At the time of selection, Jacobi was an 18-year-old university student.